-The process was fun and easy for the toddlers and preschoolers LOVE stamping with apples, so they really enjoyed this process.
-The results were beautiful.
-It was also a great way to use up a couple of apple that were past their best in our fruit basket.
+My toddlers and preschoolers LOVE stamping with apples, so they really enjoyed this process.
+The results were beautiful, and it was a great way to use up a couple of apples that were past their best in our fruit basket.

 I started by cutting some apples both top to bottom, and side to side.
 The hooligans love when I cut an apple cross-wise to reveal the star pattern that the seeds make.